PMY9527/QUAD-MPC-SIM-HW/README.md

 A (Sim + Hardware Tested) Model Predictive Controller for Unitree quadruped robots based on the FSM framework from [unitree_guide](https://github.com/unitreerobotics/unitree_guide/tree/main/unitree_guide), using Quadprog++ as the solver.

 ## Tested models
-Simulation: Unitree A1, Unitree Go1.
+-Simulation: Unitree A1, Unitree Go1.
-Hardware: Unitree Go1 Air.
+-Hardware: Unitree Go1 Air.

 ## Environment
 The develop environment is ROS Noetic and Ubuntu 20.04 but it should run just fine in ROS Melodic and Ubuntu 18.04.